 Get started

-Here® Enterprise Browser is similar in many ways to web browser software you are accustomed to for general-purpose web browsing.
+HERE Enterprise Browser is similar in many ways to web browser software you are accustomed to for general-purpose web browsing.
 However, it offers unique features that make it ideally suited for work-related tasks.

 -

 Supertabs: Arrange tabs in rows and columns so that all the information you want to view is shown at the same time.
 You can save a group of tabs as a supertab, and provide it to other users if you have the appropriate role.
 See Supertabs.
+Administrators can designate supertabs as Featured Content.
+Featured content appears prominently on new tabs.

 -